stoufexis/gossip/README.md

   Something like a periodic full state update (anti entropy mechanism).
 * I need to only keep the "latest" state update of each cluster node.
   This requires either a notion of message ordering within the cluster, or modelling the state as a CRDT in some other fashion.
+* Currently, if a node is declared failed but it does not restart and rejoin, it will simply not be part of the gossip nodes but will not know about it.
+  Some mechanism needs to be put in place to force the node to rejoin properly